All Episodes

 Hey man, I've got a lot to say, and I love teaching.

-It's been it's been a great gig.
+It's been a great gig.

-It's been it's been six years.
+Yeah, it's been six years.

 I bet you're a great teacher.

-I bet that you're probably pretty nice but tough.
+I bet that you're probably pretty nice, but tough.

-Very nice, hard ass, and I'll tell you.
+Very nice, hard ass.

 You are a hard ass.